TOD-theses/paper-T-RACE/main.typ

 We use $assets$ to denote a set of assets that occur in $T_A$ and $T_B$ in any of the scenarios.
 As an asset, we consider Ether and the tokens that implement one of the standards ERC-20, ERC-721, ERC-777 or ERC-1155.
 Let $assetsNormal(A, a) in ZZ$ be the amount of assets $A$ that address $a$ gained or lost by executing both transactions in the normal scenario.
 Let $assetsReverse(A, a)$ be the counterpart for the reverse scenario.

-For example, assume an address $a$ converts 1 Ether to 3,000 #link("https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7")[USDT] tokens in the normal scenario, but in the reverse scenario converts 1 Ether to only 2,500 USDT, because the transaction order influences the conversion rate.
+For example, assume an address $a$ converts 1 Ether to 3,000 #link("https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7")[USDT] tokens in the normal scenario, but in the reverse scenario converts 1 Ether to only 2,500 USDT.
 The assets that occur are $assets = {"Ether", "USDT"}$.
-The currency changes are: $assetsNormal("Ether", a) = -1$, $assetsNormal("USDT", a) = 3,000$, $assetsReverse("Ether", a) = -1$ and $assetsReverse("USDT", a) = 2,500$.
+The currency changes are $assetsNormal("Ether", a) = -1$, $assetsNormal("USDT", a) = 3,000$, $assetsReverse("Ether", a) = -1$ and $assetsReverse("USDT", a) = 2,500$.

 For Ether, we use the `CALL` and `CALLCODE` instructions to compute which addresses gained and lost Ether in a transaction.
-We do not include the transaction value, as this is not dependent on the transaction order and thus does not affect the definition.
+We do not include the transaction value, as it stays the same regardless of the transaction order#footnote[In the evaluation we discover that it would make sense to include the transaction value, see @sec:attacker-gain-victim-loss-shortcomings.].
 Furthermore, we ignore gas costs because of the inaccuracies described in @sec:execution-inaccuracy.

 To track the gains and losses for tokens we use following standardized events:
 - ERC-20: `Transfer(address _from, address _to, uint256 _value)`